gromnitsky/ph/doc/README.md

 ## Features

-* Nothing to configure
+* Nothing to configure.
 * Support any types of projects & any files.
-* Ido-style project files switching
+* Ido-style project files switching.
-* Any number of opened projects simultaneously
+* Any number of opened projects simultaneously.
-* Auto-remembering/-forgetting what file belongs to a project
+* Auto-remembering/-forgetting what file belongs to a project.
 * Open/close project files with 1 command.
 * Doesn't touch your Emacs configs & doesn't write anywhere except 1 special file in project directory.

-FIXME: explain more
+* Detects file moving withing project sub-directories & outside of project directory.
+* Menu for quick projects switching.

 ## Installation